 - Who is one friend you can ask to provide you with loving feedback about your life this week?
-How can the group keep you accountable to do this?
+How can the group keep you accountable for doing this?

-Afterwards, ask for prayer requests and conclude your time with prayer then share the Key Verse for the Week and Daily Devotional Verses with the group.
+Afterward, ask for prayer requests and conclude your time with prayer, then share the Key Verse for the Week and Daily Devotional Verses with the group.